vote/state-registration-apis/README.md

 includes:

 - A listing of which states have systems you can integrate with
-- Details instructions on how to get access to these systems -- who to call or email, what approvals you'll need, and how long it typically takes.
+- Detailed instructions on how to get access to these systems
+  - Who to call or email
+  - What approvals you'll need
+  - How long it typically takes
-- ovrlib, a clean, readable Python library for interacting with the Full Registration APIs and the prefilling token APIs that you can use as-is, or read the source code of to understand how the systems work.
+- [ovrlib](#ovrlib), a clean, readable Python library for interacting with the Full Registration APIs and the prefilling token APIs that you can use as-is, or read [the source code](ovrlib/) of to understand how the systems work.
 For many of these systems, there are not official reference implementations so we are trying to provide good reference implementations here.